 An introduction to cognitive and affective learning strategies and techniques with an emphasis on the application of these techniques in the students' own learning repertoires together with an overview of relevant research from cognitive psychology and related fields.
 Topics covered will include information processing, memory, forgetting, problem solving, metacognition, general and specific learning strategies, learning styles, and affective strategies (3 credit hours).

 In addition to individualized personal counselling, the Centre offers specialized group and/or training programs.
 For many students the fear of testing, fear of asserting one's self and continued mental and physical stress can lead to poor academic performance or personal problems.
-These, and other such difficulties, can be dealt with on either an individual or group basis, depending upon the student's wishes.
-The Counselling Centre routinely offers a variety of groups: Assertiveness Training, Developing Healthy Relationships, and Test Anxiety.
-Other groups offered include both men's and women's support groups, counselling groups for women who have been sexually abused as children, and groups for students experiencing grief or loss.
+These, and other such difficulties, can be dealt with on either an individual or group basis, depending upon the student's needs.
+The Counselling Centre routinely offers a variety of groups: Assertiveness Training, Developing Healthy Relationships, Mood Management, Test Anxiety, and others on demand.

 A psycho-educational assessment program is offered on a fee-for-service basis for students seeking academic accommodations.

-The Campus Ministries is currently comprised of chaplains representing the Anglican/United, Salvation Army, Pentecostal and Roman Catholic denominations.
+The Campus Ministries is currently comprised of chaplains representing the Anglican, United, Salvation Army, Pentecostal and Roman Catholic denominations.
 Campus Ministries attempts to provide resources, guidance and support for members of the university community.
 The chaplaincy also seeks to bring a faith dimension to contemporary issues such as peace, justice, technology and science.
 The chaplains offer individual pastoral counselling as well as joint programs including weekly workshops, discussion groups, social activities and worship opportunities.
-Schedules of events are available from the chaplains or from the Internet at www.mun.ca/student/campusmin.
-Campus Ministries is located at UC4010.
+Schedules of events are available from the chaplains or through the website at www.mun.ca/ministries/.
+Campus Ministries is located at UC5002.